 - PC5 communication channel is used to carry the discovery message over PC5.
 The discovery message over PC5 is differentiated with other PC5 messages by AS layer.

 - ProSe layer shall indicate to AS layer whether the signalling is discovery message or PC5-S signalling.

+- ProSe layer shall indicate to AS layer whether the discovery message is unicast, broadcast or groupcast discovery.

 NOTE 1: The discovery message format is defined in stage 3.